Reactive-Network/kopli-faucet/README.md

 ## Further Considerations

-While the demo provides a functional Reactive Faucet system, there are several areas for further improvement and refinement:
+The Reactive Faucet system has several areas for further improvement and refinement:

 * Enhanced Security Measures: Implement additional security checks and access control mechanisms to prevent unauthorized access and ensure the safety of funds.